aster-void/home-pa/docs/implementation_guide/RECURRENCE.md

 # Recurrence Manager

-## ✅ Status: ENABLED and Working
+## ✅ Status: ENABLED and Working with Sliding Window

-The frontend-only recurrence manager is **successfully integrated** using lazy-loading strategy.
-Recurring events work smoothly without blocking or SSR issues.
+The frontend-only recurrence manager is **successfully integrated** using a sliding window approach with lazy-loading strategy.
+Recurring events work smoothly without blocking or SSR issues, and now efficiently handle forever recurring events with a 7-month sliding window.

 ## Quick Reference